 Sick Pay Reform

-Statutory sick pay will be another immediate right for employees, rather than having to wait to qualify on the fourth day of sickness absence.
+Statutory sick pay will be another immediate right for employees rather than having to wait to qualify on the fourth day of sickness absence.
 The lower earnings limit will be removed, so sick pay will be paid to all eligible staff whatever their earnings, Those with wages below the lower earnings limit (currently £123 a week) do not currently qualify.
 Employers should be prepared to update both payroll systems and their absence policies.
+This reform is due to come into effect from April 2026.

 Contracts and Employee Voice